azurecitadel/azurecitadel.github.io/specialised/sapjourney.md

 Once the customer has moved their SAP Landscape into Azure, they will embark on their journey to S/4 HANA.
 This could be achieved uses the three different routes.
 Let us look at these 3 options

-1. **New Implementation** - A new implementation of SAP S/4HANA (also called a “greenfield” approach) enables complete reengineering and process simplification, lets you predefine migration objects and best practices, lowers time to value and TCO, and facilitates faster adoption of new innovations.
+A. **New Implementation** - A new implementation of SAP S/4HANA (also called a “greenfield” approach) enables complete reengineering and process simplification, lets you predefine migration objects and best practices, lowers time to value and TCO, and facilitates faster adoption of new innovations.

-2. **Landscape Transformation** - This route is for you if you’re looking to consolidate your landscape, while selectively transforming data in a phased approach that focuses on the parts of your business with the highest ROI and lowest TCI.
+B. **Landscape Transformation** - This route is for you if you’re looking to consolidate your landscape, while selectively transforming data in a phased approach that focuses on the parts of your business with the highest ROI and lowest TCI.
 The most commonly used example is S/4 HANA central finance system where multiple SAP systems replicate financial data real-time to a CFIN S/4 HANA system.